rbowen/presentations/betterfm/slides.md

 There's a lot to be said for "Just Start Writing", but as a docs team you need to step back and answer a few questions.
 ![Bradbury](images/bradbury.jpg)

+Note: Just Start Writing works for fiction, and is a great daily practice, but is not the path to professional-quality documentation

 ---